-The contents of the esophagus can pass into the area surrounding area in the chest (mediastinum), when there is a hole in the esophagus.
+When there is a hole in the esophagus, the contents of the esophagus can pass into the surrounding area in the chest (mediastinum).
 This often results in infection of the mediastinum (mediastinitis).

 The most common cause of an esophageal perforation is injury during a medical procedure.
-However, the use of flexible instruments has made this problem rare.
+However, the use of flexible instruments has made this problem uncommon.

 The esophagus may also become perforated as the result of: